-Not only does the traditional method increase the amount of storage space required – and thus it reduces performance and reliability – it comes with a fairly fatal flaw.
-If, for whatever reason, the metadata is lost or inaccessible then you have no way of knowing where any of your data is.
-It would be like trying to find your car in an infinite car park, where all of the cars look the same and you can’t figure out which way is north, and it’s pitch black outside.
-You’d get lost quickly.
-A metadata-type approach to finding your car would be to input an ID – like a number plate – then it would read the number plate of all of the cars in the car park, find the one that belongs to you and beam a spotlight on to it.
+Not only does this traditional method increase the amount of storage space required, reducing performance and reliability, it comes with a fairly fatal flaw.
+If for whatever reason the metadata is lost or inaccessible, then you have no way of knowing where any of your data is.
+It would be like trying to find your car when it's pitch black, in an infinite car park where all of the cars look the same and you have no idea which way is north.
+It's safe to say you’d get lost quickly.
+A metadata-type approach to finding your car would be to input an ID, like a number plate.
+Then it would read the number plate of all of the cars in the car park, find the one that belongs to you and beam a spotlight on to it.
 But if you lose the metadata, you lose your car.

-Ceph avoids this problem by computing the location of data on demand, rather than relying on previously stored metadata.
+Ceph storage avoids this problem by computing the location of data on demand, rather than relying on previously stored metadata.
 To access a specific piece of data, Ceph figures out where the data is in the storage cluster directly through the CRUSH algorithm.
 This eliminates the dangers and drawbacks of having to store metadata.
-Also, this computation is performed software-side, not server-side, so it has no effect on the performance of the storage servers.
-In the carpark metaphor, if you know how old your car is, that it's got 5 seats, air-conditioning and a tow-bar, then the CRUSH algorithm can figure out which one your car is even if you can’t remember your number plate, you just need to know the details of the car you're looking for.
+Plus this computation is performed software-side, not server-side, so it has no effect on the performance of the storage servers.
+In the carpark metaphor, if you know how old your car is and that it's got 5 seats, air-conditioning and a tow-bar, then the CRUSH algorithm can figure out which one your car.
+And this can all be done even if you can’t remember your number plate, you just need to know the details of the car you're looking for.

-Ceph gives the option for both the traditional metadata-storage method, and the CRUSH algorithm method – it just depends on which method is best suited to the storage distribution.
+Ceph gives the option for both the traditional metadata-storage method, and the CRUSH algorithm method.
+It just all depends on which method is best suited to the storage distribution.

 What does ‘Ceph’ mean?

 ‘Ceph’ looks like it should be an acronym, but it isn’t.
-The name comes from a shortening of ‘Cephalopod’ (which is why the Ceph logo looks like an octopus) and as such, as well as conventional numbering systems, each version release of Ceph is named alphabetically after a species of squid (Andromeda, Bobtail, Cuttlefish, and so on).
+The name comes from a shortening of ‘Cephalopod’ (which is why the Ceph logo looks like an octopus).
+In fact, alongside conventional numbering systems, each version release of Ceph storage is named alphabetically after a species of squid (Andromeda, Bobtail, Cuttlefish, and so on).
 As of April 2017, the latest version of Ceph is ‘Kraken’ (or 11.2.0).

 As well as their three hearts, octopuses are known for their ability to regenerate limbs.
 That’s a basic metaphor for Ceph storage (and probably why they called it ‘Ceph’).
-When one ‘arm’ goes down, Ceph heals itself and starts to regenerate the ‘arm’ by restoring the lost data from its backups that are spread across the other arms.
-This self-healing is firstly advantageous because it ensures no data is lost, and secondly because it does it without the need for interaction from the administrator, which leaves the admin more time to be doing more productive tasks, whilst Ceph quietly regrows its lost arm.
+When one ‘arm’ goes down, Ceph heals itself and starts to regenerate the ‘arm’ by restoring the lost data from its backups that are spread across the other 'arms'.
+This self-healing is firstly advantageous because it ensures no data is lost.
+Secondly, it's great because it does it all without the need for interaction from the administrator, which leaves them more time for productive tasks.